Top 21 things to do and see in Haight-Ashbury, San Francisco

 The historic Stanyan Park Hotel is right at the intersection of Haight St and Stanyan Street and is the most convenient place to stay to explore the Haight Ashbury neighborhood.

-You can also stay in the Fisherman’s Wharf area or Financial District of San Francisco where there are more brand name hotels to choose from, and do a day trip to the Haight Ashbury neighborhood.
+You can also stay in the Fisherman’s Wharf area or the Financial District of San Francisco, where there are more brand-name hotels to choose from, and make a day trip to the Haight Ashbury neighborhood.

 Vacation rentals are also an option if you are looking for a larger unit or planning an extended stay in San Francisco.